 - Dress your child in clothes that are easy to take off.

 Starting kindergarten is a big transition and change for children and their families.
 You may notice your child having mixed emotions leading up to starting school and they may show signs of feeling anxious.
-As parents/guardians, there are things we can do to support our children and guide them in managing these feelings.
+As parents and guardians, there are things we can do to support our children and guide them in managing these feelings.
 Below are a few tips:

 - Show your child lots of love and reassure them by being enthusiastic and excited when talking about school/kindergarten.

 - Attend a transition into school program at your school if there is one available.
 This provides opportunities to make connections with fellow class mates prior to school starting.

 - Have conversations and read books together about understanding emotions.

 - Look after yourself as a parent/guardian and chat to a friend such as fellow parent if you are feeling a little sad yourself.